 How do I use Go City San Diego?

-After choosing the right Go San Diego pass for your visit, download the app to access it on your smartphone.
-You can also print a paper copy of the ticket that will be emailed to you with your purchase confirmation.
+After choosing the right Go San Diego Pass for your visit, download the app to access it on your smartphone.
+You can also print a paper copy of the ticket, which will be emailed to you with your purchase confirmation.

 Do Go City San Diego passes expire?

-Can you take money off a Go San Diego pass?
+Can you take money off a Go City San Diego pass?

 Once you’ve activated your Go City sightseeing pass, you can’t make changes to your pass or deduct cash from it.